oguzhalit/k8s-bootcamp/README.md

 ## Something Missing

 If you have ideas for more “How To” or fixes for some errors found in here, [let us know](https://github.com/paulushcgcj/daitan-k8s-bootcamp/issues) or [contribute some!](https://github.com/paulushcgcj/daitan-k8s-bootcamp/edit/master/README.md)

+### Know issues

+- Sometimes, npm just don't work as expected.
+It can be due to some network issues, or path issues (is know that windows environments contains a limitation on the amount of characters used) so try to keep the project under a directory within a small path if you, like miself intent to use it on windows environment.
+- MongoDB could be a real pain to install in certain environments, so I recommend that you use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/lp/general) as you can use it with a free instance or any other cloud provided mongodb instance, or you can use a [dockerized mongodb](https://hub.docker.com/_/mongo/).